jverghese/rax/README.md

 rax
 ===

-rax: A Rackspace command line tool that gives you access to Rackspace services.
+rax: A command line tool that gives you access to Rackspace services.

 Goals:
 * Single dependency: curl (no need to install golang, nodejs, pipi etc)